 In the second volume Salto tries to realize his Bearlesque Talent Show (BTS).
 But Ponky, his rival, has other plans.
 Ubba is struggling with his company and lacks some needed support from his partner Salto.
 Preparations for the first show are in full bloom and quite a few surprises pop up.
 And then, Salto’s estranged parents make a surprise visit.

-Parts 3 and 4 are in development but will continue theme’s of various forms of relationships, dealing with setbacks, realizing one’s dreams, and in doing so creating healthy body positive environments.
+Part 4 is in development but will continue theme’s of various forms of relationships, dealing with setbacks, realizing one’s dreams, and in doing so creating healthy body positive environments.

 contact